hashicorp/field-workshops-nomad/docs/slides/multi-cloud/nomad-oss/nomad-2.md

 -  Allocations map tasks, task groups, and jobs to various client resources.
 -  Allocations are adjusted based on Nomad Evaluations that are performed whenever balance within the system is disrupted, either through adjustments to the job, and/or changes to the client availability.
 -  Nomad uses a highly efficient bin packing algorithm to ensure that resource utilization is maximized across the client cluster.
--  A cluster can reside within a traditional datacenter, or across multipledata centers defined as a Nomad region.
+-  A cluster can reside within a traditional datacenter, or across multiple data centers defined as a Nomad region.
 - Regions can be federated together enabling wider communication without replicating data across all regions.

 ---